alpacahq/alpaca-py/README.md

 ## API Keys <a name="api-keys"></a>

 ### Trading and Market Data API <a name="trading-api-keys"></a>
 In order to use Alpaca’s services you’ll need to sign up for an Alpaca account and retrieve your API keys.
 Signing up is completely free and takes only a few minutes.
 Sandbox environments are available to test out the API.
 To use the sandbox environment, you will need to provide sandbox/paper keys.
-API keys are passed into Alpaca-py through either TradingClient, StockHistoricalDataClient, CryptoHistoricalDataClient, StockDataStream, or CryptoDataStream.
+API keys are passed into Alpaca-py through either ``TradingClient``, ``StockHistoricalDataClient``, ``CryptoHistoricalDataClient``, ``StockDataStream``, or ``CryptoDataStream``.

 ### Broker API <a name="broker-api-keys"></a>
 To use the Broker API, you will need to sign up for a broker account and retrieve your Broker API keys.
 The API keys can be found on the dashboard once you’ve logged in.
 Alpaca also provides a sandbox environment to test out Broker API.
 To use the sandbox mode, provide your sandbox keys.
-Once you have your keys, you can pass them into BrokerClient to get started.
+Once you have your keys, you can pass them into ``BrokerClient`` to get started.

 ## Usage <a name="usage"></a>
 Alpaca’s APIs allow you to do everything from building algorithmic trading strategies to building a full brokerage experience for your own end users.
 Here are some things you can do with Alpaca-py.